belastingdienst/opr-paas/docs/overview/core_concepts/sshsecrets.md

 SshSecrets is implemented to enable bootstrapping a project 100% 'as code'.

-The idea is that people can create a Paas to bootstrap an application front to back, including required namespaces, quotas, a application specific ArgoCD and a running application, in one go.
+The idea is that people can create a Paas to bootstrap an application front to back, including required namespaces, quotas, an application specific ArgoCD and a running application, in one go.

 However, when using private repositories, ArgoCD needs to be provided with an SSH